300+ Best Troll Names: Fantasy, Female, D&D & WoW Ideas

 Create Your Own Troll Name

-Ready to generate the perfect troll name for your character, campaign, or story?
-Our troll name generator creates authentic names inspired by Norse mythology, folklore, and modern fantasy gaming.
-Whether you need a fearsome mountain king, a cunning bridge guardian, or a mystical swamp shaman, the generator provides instant results with rich cultural context.
+Need a troll name for your character, campaign, or story?
+Our troll name generator creates names inspired by Norse mythology, folklore, and modern fantasy gaming.
+Whether you need a fearsome mountain king, a cunning bridge guardian, or a mystical swamp shaman, the generator gives you more options quickly.
 For more naming inspiration, explore our dragon names, gargoyle names, or ultimate guide to fantasy creature names for creating entire fantasy worlds populated with memorable beings.